kinguinltdhk/Kinguin-eCommerce-API/features/Webhooks.md

 4. Fill configuration form and click **SUBMIT** button.
 5. Before saving, you can check if your endpoint responds correctly by clicking on **TEST URL** button.
 6. Configure secret key to authorize incoming webhooks.

+### Webhooks handling

+Any webhook endpoint has to respond with any `2xx` status code and with empty body.
+If not, we will try to retry delivery several times.
+After all failure retries the webhook will be rejected.

+> We recommend to use **204 No Content** status.

+> Keep in mind, that we are allowed to disable your endpoint when too many failed responses have been detected.

+Webhooks are sent asynchronously, so the order in which they are sent may not be preserved.
+To keep your data consistent store and validate the `updatedAt` property which is provided in each notification.